-Glenn Brewer, CPA, serves as Vice President of Finance for Addiction Recovery Care (ARC).
-Glenn has over 21 years of experience working in the Behavior Health Sector as a Chief Financial Officer and a Market CFO for behavior heath hospitals.
+Kristina Arnette, serves as Senior Vice President of Finance for Addiction Recovery Care (ARC).
+Kristina has over 25 years of experience working in the accounting and finance and 15 years in health care.

 Vanessa Keeton is the Vice President of Marketing for Addiction Recovery Care.

 As a person of long-term recovery, she works hard to give back to the community that she once took so much from.
 She is a graduate of Eastern Kentucky University’s bachelor’s in psychology program and uses the knowledge gained through her education to help walk others through the difficulties in life.

 She is married to her husband James, also in recovery, and together they have a son, Jacob.
 Vanessa has a zest for life that can be seen easily by the others around her.
 She believes that everyone struggling with addiction, with the proper support, can truly live the abundant life that they were intended to live.